folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 ### Editing a department

-1. Find the department you want to edit and click the **pencil icon**.
+1. In the **Departments** pane, find the department you want to edit and click the **pencil icon**.
 2. Make your changes to the **Name** or **Code**.
 3. Click **Save**.
 The department is updated.

 ### Deleting a department

-1. Find the department you want to delete and click the **trash can icon**.
+1. In the **Departments** pane, find the department you want to delete and click the **trash can icon**.
 2. In the **Delete Department** dialog, click **Delete**.
 A confirmation message appears and the department is deleted.

 ## Settings \> Users \> Profile pictures

 This field in the user record is not being developed at this time.

 ## Settings \> Users \> Custom fields